martensonbj/redux-saga-workshop/README.md

 Take a second to think about this before you try it in your console.

 What happens is your generator runs every line of code until it encounters its first `yield expression`.
-It then fires off whatever is to the *right* of the keyword `yield`, (in this case, it looks for where the variable `result` was defined, which is `2`) and then waits.
+It then fires off whatever is to the *right* of the keyword `yield`, (in this case, it looks for where the variable `result` was defined, which is `1 + 1`) and then it *waits*.

-When you run it again, it has replaced `yield result` with whatever has been passed INTO the second `sum.next()` function, which (most likely) was nothing in your console logging attempt above.
+When you run it again, it has replaced `yield result` with whatever has been passed INTO the second `sum.next()` function, which (most likely) was nothing.

 If you ran the code exactly as listed above, you should have seen something like: